 c) Other direct fees:

 This includes the direct fees incurred during the process of implementing the entrusted project that are not included in the direct salary or wages.
-This includes fees such as business travel, after hour work, data collection, patent, training of operation and maintenance staffs, software and hardware for computers, rent of telecommunication infrastructure and production of program, chart and report copying and printing, related taxes, certification fees by the accountant, and so forth.
+This includes fees such as business travel, after hour work, data collection, patent, external consultants, software for computers, chart and report copying and printing, related taxes, certification fees by the accountant, and so forth.

 2. Fees for work:

-Means compensations paid to the provider for providing information service, including risks, profit, and related taxes.
+Means compensations paid to the provider for providing professional service, including risks, profit, and related taxes.

 3. Business tax.